retaildevcrews/relayrunner/README.md

 Conveys the current status, time of that status, and the associated LoadClient's initial start-up configuration.

+- TTL for container is set to no default (-1)
-- The TTL is set to 300 seconds
+- TTL for clientStatus items is set to 60 seconds

 ```javascript
 {